wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 Some file is not used. for example PSHEvent..... files are not used.

-But infinite calendar scrolling, date selection, touching navigation bar to current date are no flaw and really working well.

 I will continue to improve code for everyone and add english comments and give detail code documentation.

 ## Features